 The field hockey team (2-0-0) defeated the Merrimack College Warriors (0-0-4) by a score of 2-1 to cap off their opening weekend homestand.
 The Bears dominated offensively the entire game, outshooting the Warriors 23-2 and putting 18 of those shots on goal, but Merrimack’s stout defensive approach kept the game close.

 Brown had a slow start after the Warriors capitalized on a quick tip in off a cross in front of the net in the 18th minute of the game.
-But this would be the last shot that goalkeeper Jodi Brine ’23 and the Bears would allow for the rest of the game.
+But Merrimack did not register another shot against goalkeeper Jodi Brine ’23 and the Bears for the rest of the game.

 Bruno built up momentum in the second half with a dominant midfield presence from captain Dani Van Rootselaar ’22 as she continued to push through the Warrior defense with a game high 11 shots on net.

-Brown unleashed eight shots in the third quarter and finally broke through with an equalizer in the 39th minute off a corner attempt.
+Brown unleashed eight shots in the third quarter and equalized in the 39th minute following a corner.
 Midfielder Lindsey Ross ’23 placed a ball to Mikayla Walsh ’25 who touched a pass to Rothkopf ’25, shooting from the top of the circle to tie the game at 1-1.
 Rothkopf said that all the shots, including her own goal, can be attributed to the change in pace that the Bears brought onto the field in the second half.
 “This was an important win, we showed how tough we were coming from behind,” Rothkopf said.
 “We played fast and took chances after our first half frustrations.”
-The Bears racked up five more shots in the final three minutes of the period, continuing to keep their foot on the gas.
+The Bears racked up five more shots with three minutes remaining in the period, continuing to keep their foot on the gas.

-Bruno came out in the 53rd minute of the game with Walsh making her presence known once again as she assisted a ball towards the front of the goal where midfielder Emma Rosen ’22 knocked it past the goaltender.
+Bruno came out in the 53rd minute of the game with Walsh making her presence known once again.
+Walsh sent a ball across the face of the goal, which midfielder Emma Rosen ’22 fired out of the goaltender’s reach.
 This gave the Bears a 2-1 lead that the Warriors could not budge for the remainder of the game.